harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/qualys-web-app-scanner-reference.md

 sidebar_position: 320
 ---

-You can ingest Qualys Web Application Scanning results into STO.
-Create a CI Build or Security Tests stage, add a Security step, and then add the `setting:value` pairs as specified below.
+You can ingest scan results from Qualys Web Application Scanning results into STO.

 ## Important notes for running Qualys scans in STO